 South Holston Reservoir

-The overall ecological condition in South Holston Reservoir rated fair in 2012.
-Historically, ecological health ratings have fluctuated within the poor and low-to-mid-fair range.
+The ecological health condition of South Holston Reservoir rated “fair” in 2021.
+Historically, ecological health ratings have fluctuated within the “fair” and “poor” range.
 In all years monitored, low ratings for two indicators — dissolved oxygen and bottom life — consistently reduce the reservoir’s overall health score.
-In 2012 and other years in which South Holston rated fair, several indicators scored at the upper end of their historical ranges.
+In 2021 and other years in which South Holston rated fair, several indicators scored at the upper end of their historical ranges.

-Ecological Health Indicators for South Holston Reservoir, 2012
+Ecological Health Indicators for South Holston Reservoir - 2021

-Sediment quality rated good at both monitoring locations.
-No PCBs or pesticides were detected and all metal concentrations were within the expected range.
-Historically, sediment ratings have fluctuated between good and fair at both locations dependent on whether or not chlordane was detected.
+Sediment samples were not collected from South Holston Reservoir in 2021.
+Sediment quality was assessed a “good” rating at both locations based on monitoring results from 1994 through 2018.
+In 2012, 2015, and 2018, sediment quality rated “good” at both monitoring locations because no PCBs or pesticides were detected in the sediment samples, and the concentrations of metals were within suggested background levels.
+Historically, sediment ratings have fluctuated between “good” and “fair” at both locations dependent on whether chlordane was detected.
 Chlordane, a pesticide previously used to control termites and crop pests, was last detected in the sediments of South Holston Reservoir in 2002.
-Sediment quality also rated fair at the forebay in 2008 because the concentration of arsenic was slightly above expected background levels.
+Sediment quality also rated “fair” at the forebay in 2008 because the concentration of arsenic was slightly above expected background levels.

 Fish consumption advisories

-TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
-The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
+TVA maintains a program to examine contaminants in fillets of fish collected from TVA reservoirs and their major tributary streams on a rotational basis.
+The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
 For information on advisories currently in effect for South Holston Reservoir, visit the Tennessee Wildlife Resource Agency.